timarney/react-faq/pages/intro.md

 );
 ```

 >There's lots to learn but if you break it down there are some key concepts to focus on.
 JSX, React Elements, Components, Lifecycle Methods, Props and State.

+> **Tip:** 🤔 If you're stuck checkout out [Reactiflux](https://www.reactiflux.com) or [Stack Overflow](http://stackoverflow.com/questions/tagged/reactjs)

-These articles will start you down the path to learning React.
+## These articles will start you down the path to learning React.